 Make your passion your work and you do not have to work a single day in your life.
 How many times have you heard this?
 So many inspirational messages on social media channels every day that urge you to quit your day job and make your passion your profession which they say will naturally make you so much happier.
-This much cliched and misplaced maxim is peddled as major career advice to every coffee-in-hand-running-to-work every morning Joe and Jane, desperately trying to keep the job and trying to ensuring that the next guy – or girl for that matter- waiting to push you down the corporate ladder does not get the pleasure of doing so.
+This much cliched and misplaced maxim is peddled as major career advice to every coffee-in-hand-running-to-work every morning Joe and Jane, desperately trying to keep the job and trying to ensure that the next guy – or girl for that matter- waiting to push you down the corporate ladder does not get the pleasure of doing so.

 The premise is that if you are passionate about something you will be happy doing it.
 And if this “happy” is also your means of livelihood then you are happy as can be!
 So, why are work and happiness not mutually exclusive?
 Is it not better to do whatever you do with passion?
 Agreed that we spend a major portion of our adult life working.
 So, it will be great to be able make money out of what you really love doing.
 But hey, isn’t that a little overrated and unrealistic?